 We’re going to always take our time with these cases.
 We’re going to be patient, not for the sake of delay, of course, but based on the medical information that the treating physicians are telling us, until they have a firm understanding of what’s in store for our client’s medical future.

 How Long Do I Have to File a Claim?

-When I’m asked, “How long do I have to file a pedestrian injury claim here in the Tampa Bay area?” the first thing that I will tell you is that the statute of limitations is four years to file a lawsuit against a person who failed to use reasonable care that caused you to incur that damage and that loss.
+When I’m asked, “How long do I have to file a pedestrian injury claim here in the Clearwater area?” the first thing that I will tell you is that the statute of limitations is four years to file a lawsuit against a person who failed to use reasonable care that caused you to incur that damage and that loss.
 Remember, you should never wait four years.
 Hire an experienced lawyer right away, because you don’t want to wait until the end of that four years to file the claim.
 Evidence can be lost, witnesses can forget, and you want to make sure that you hire qualified legal representation right away.

 Call Our Office Today for a Free Consultation

 If you have been involved in a pedestrian accident, you don’t have to succumb to the pressure from the insurance company.
-You can fight back with the help of a Tampa Bay pedestrian accident lawyer.
+You can fight back with the help of a Clearwater pedestrian accident lawyer.
 We will push this case to move quickly and to end in your favor.
 We want to protect your rights and ensure that you are going to get the compensation you deserve.
 If you want a lawyer to protect you and defend you to the bitter end, please call our office today for a free consultation.